patrickrauls/AWStour/SslWalkthrough.md

 cd ~
 sudo bash
 mkdir keys
-cd [project folder]

 ########################
 # TODO Patrick
 # I am pretty sure I just need to do this for my naked domain
 # can you verify that I do not need to do this for the www.[domain name]?
 ########################

+# certbot will have placed your keys into the direcories listed below
+# copy them up to the keys diyour server's root
-cp /etc/letsencrypt/live/[your domain name]/fullchain.pem ../keys/
+cp /etc/letsencrypt/live/[your domain name]/fullchain.pem keys/
-cp /etc/letsencrypt/live/[your domain name]/privkey.pem ../keys/
+cp /etc/letsencrypt/live/[your domain name]/privkey.pem keys/

 exit
 ```

 ### Setup server serving assets to port 8000
+Now that they keys are residing in your server's root/keys dir, edit your server.js file to serve correctly
 In my case, I will need to add a few things to my server.js.
 Ultimately, I should just add some conditionals to my server.js to handle the case of ```if NODE_ENV=production```
+You may also need to adjust your .env file to serve from the correct port
 ```
+cd ~
+cd [project dir]
+nano server.js

 // add imports/requires
 var fs                  = require('fs');
 var http                = require('http');
 var https               = require('https');

-// prior to sett6ing up the view engine and declaring the static path
+// prior to setting up the view engine and declaring the static path
 // declare a server, and redirect all requests to non-https to https
 // assign cert keys to server
 http.createServer(app).listen(3000);